bevyengine/bevy/release-content/migration-guides/resources_as_components.md

 ## `clear_entities` doesn't clear all entities

 As more and more internal engine concepts become entities, the `clear_entities` becomes more and more destructive.
-This is why `World::clear_entities` now only deletes all non-internal entities (for more information look [here](https://docs.rs/bevy/latest/bevy/ecs/entity_disabling/struct.Internal.html)).
+This is why `World::clear_entities` now only deletes all non-[internal](https://docs.rs/bevy/latest/bevy/ecs/entity_disabling/struct.Internal.html) entities.
 This means that all observers, one-shot-systems, and - most importantly - resources, remain in the world.

 `clear_all` does still clear everything.